All Episodes

 It's not even a lesser of two evils thing.

-If this is there's there is no alternative to it.
+There is no alternative to it.

 I think that has been adequately demonstrated.

-This is an exciting day for Catherine and me because tomorrow, finally, it'll be October 28th, and finally our new book, Rush Revere and the American Revolution finally goes on sale.
+This is an exciting day for Catherine and me because tomorrow, finally, it'll be October 28th, and finally, our new book, Rush Revere, and the American Revolution, finally goes on sale.

-After setting all kinds of records for pre order, it finally will be in your hands beginning tomorrow.
+After setting all kinds of records for pre-order, it finally will be in your hands beginning tomorrow.

 We're so excited about this.